Jahenr/CheatSheets/Git_CheatSheet.md

 	#Add files that are new, updated etc
 		git add <filenames>
 			Tip: git add . adds all files in the current directory.
+			Tip: git add fil* adds all files starting with "fil" in the current directory.

 	#Commits files added with a message ready to be pushed.
 		git commit -m "add message here"